OwenFeik/realmview/README.md

 * Token health bars
 * Better database abstraction
 * One-click jump in to most recent scene.
+* Autosave for editor as well as game.

 ## Bugs
 * Undoing creation of a shape moves it to a 0x0 at cursor